-Visiting my relative Ragnar at Kverná :) I am looking a bit worn out after travelling for 17 days around Iceland and hiking every day
+Visiting my relative Ragnar at Kverná :) I am looking very worn out after travelling for 17 days around Iceland and hiking every day

 Ragnar also offers lodging, rooms with access to a kitchen.
 I had a look at the rooms when Ragnar invited me in for some coffee and homemade cakes.

-You can look them up at the Facebook page Skjólsteinar.
+You can look them up on the Facebook page Skjólsteinar.